-Doreen Manuel (Secwepemc/Ktunaxa) (she/her) has 19 years of experience in the film industry and 37 years of experience in teaching.
+Doreen Manuel (Secwepemc/Ktunaxa) (MFA, University of British Columbia, 2016) has 19 years of experience in the film industry and 37 years of experience in teaching.
 Doreen has been working at Capilano University since 2005 and during that time has worked on and developed several successful programs, including the Indigenous Digital Film program.

 Most recently, she was a founding member of Capilano University’s Indigenous Digital Accelerator (IDA) and has been a valuable proponent in leading the IDA program since its inception.
 Through the IDA, Doreen created the Filmmakers in Leadership and Management Business Affairs and the Leadership in Indigenous Business Incubator programs.

-She has an extensive background working in First Nations education and community development in both rural and urban centers and has won many film industry and education leadership awards in the community.
-She is on the Board of Directors for Knowledge Network, Vancouver International Film Festival, Women in Film & TV and the Documentary Organization of Canada.
+Doreen has an extensive background working in First Nations education and community development in both rural and urban centers and has won many film industry and education leadership awards in the community.
+She is on the Board of Directors for Knowledge Network, Vancouver International Film Festival and Women in View.

 The importance of recording factual story is essential for the preservation of culture and language.
 The telling of story empowers the visionary with voice.
 Everyone has a story to tell.